AdobeDocs/analytics-platform.en/help/data-views/component-settings/format.md

 -   Set up your CJA connection to contain at least one event dataset that holds a currency code dimension for every event containing a currency metric.
 That currency code dimension uses an alphabetic currency code conforming to the [ISO 4217](https://www.iso.org/iso-4217-currency-codes.html) standard for representing currencies.
 For example USD for $, EUR for &euro;, GBP for £.

--   You have applied the [!UICONTROL Currency Code] context label to one or more dimensions that define currency codes available in your dataset.
+-   You have (optionally) applied the [!UICONTROL Currency Code] context label to one or more dimensions that define currency codes available in your dataset.

     To apply the [!UICONTROL Currency Code] context label, in the [!UICONTROL Components] tab of your Data view: